baw-de/HydBCsForOF/README.md

 ## History of changes

 ### 2024-11-14
+- Fixed waterLevelXXXX FATAL ERROR, if inbound flow occurs and user parameters are missing.
 - Update comments on "waterLevelXXXX stop"
 - Update snappyHexMeshDict parameters to enhance snapping performance